Central Appalachia Weather Authority

 Report Severe Weather

-Share accurate observations, measurements, and photos to improve situational awareness and response.
+Share accurate observations, measurements, and photos to improve situational awareness and help strengthen community response.

 Accountability